tensorflow/ecosystem/README.md

 ```

 Then, start your server.
 Parameter servers (ps jobs) should stop at this point
-because they only store variables.
+because they only store variables, so they are joined with the server.

 ```python
 # Construct the cluster and start the server